Connected - Controls Theatre

 Distech Controls

-Simon is an experienced Sales Professional in the building automation market.
+Simon Ward is an experienced Sales Professional in the building automation market.
 He has extensive experience of the installation and use of room controls as well as technical knowledge of advanced building automation in commercial buildings such as offices, hotels and apartments.
-Simon is currently the UK and Ireland Regional Director for Distech Controls.
-Leading a Sales Team, Distech Controls leads the market in terms of Innovative Solutions that Connect People with Intelligent Building Solutions, For Better health, Better Spaces and Better Efficiencies.
+He started his career at Distech Controls in 2015 and has built a successful sales team in the UK, positioning Distech Controls as a tier 1 vendor in the UK and Irish markets.

 Distech Controls